-With eight of the world's highest mountain peaks to climb Nepal is a mountaineering paradise.
-Choose between the ultimate summit of Mt.
-Everest, the technical challenges of Lhose or take on any of the other 326 stunning mountain peak challenges that wait!
+With eight of the world's highest mountains in the country, Nepal is a mountaineer's paradise.
+The ultimate glory of mountaineering is reaching the summit of Mt.
+Everest, but there are other technical challenges like Lhose beside it or you can take on any of the other 326 climbing peaks that are waiting for you!

-Nepal is the home of the most formidable mountain range in the world with nearly a third of the country lying above the elevation of over 3,500 m.
-Not only does the highest peak on earth, Everest, fall within Nepal's territory but so do Kanchenjunga, Lhotse, Makalu, Cho Oyu, Dhaulagiri, Manaslu and Annapurna, eight of the fourteen 8,000 m peaks of the world.
+The Nepal Himalaya is the most formidable mountain range in the world with nearly a third of the country lying above the elevation of 3,500 m.
+Eight of the world's highest peaks lie within Nepal's territory: Everest, Kanchenjunga, Lhotse, Makalu, Cho Oyu, Dhaulagiri, Manaslu and Annapurna,which are all over 8,000 m above sea level.

-Nepal has designated the Annapurna, Manaslu and Kanchenjunga regions as Conservation Areas while Sagarmatha (Everest), Langtang and Shey-Phoksundo (Dolpo) are National Parks while other mountain areas might not fall into these categories they will be in what is termed ‘Restricted Areas’ close to Nepal’s northern border.
-While the infrastructure of, and accessibility to Sagarmatha, Annapurna, Manaslu and Langtang are well developed and easily accessible enabling mountaineers and expeditions to make fast progress to their Base Camps the remaining areas, including the restricted areas are still very remote, rescue or help from external sources will be difficult or unlikely and access to these areas will be complex and at times difficult.
-Expeditions into those areas require a totally different approach, level of commitment and organizational ability to achieve success on their chosen summit.
+Nepal has designated the Annapurna, Manaslu and Kanchenjunga regions as Conservation Areas while Sagarmatha (Everest), Langtang and Shey-Phoksundo (Dolpo) are national parks while other mountain areas might not fall into these categories but are designated as ‘Restricted Areas’ as they are close to Nepal’s northern border.
+While the infrastructure of, and accessibility to Sagarmatha, Annapurna, Manaslu and Langtang are well developed and easily accessible enabling mountaineers and expeditions to make quick progress to their base camps the remaining areas, including the restricted areas are still very remote, where rescue or help from external sources will be difficult or unlikely and access to these areas is complex and at times difficult.
+Expeditions into those areas require a completely different approach, level of commitment and organizational ability to succeed on their chosen summit.

-The mountains of Nepal are grouped into different categories depending on their height and under whose authority they lay.
-The Ministry of Tourism is responsible for the expedition peaks above 6500metres, while the Nepal Mountaineering Association is responsible for mountains that are termed Trekking Peaks.
-These peaks range in altitude from 5800metres to 6584metres, although one should not be mislead into thinking these mountains can be easily ascended.
+The mountains of Nepal are grouped into different categories depending on their height and under whose authority they lie.
+The Ministry of Tourism is responsible for the expedition peaks above 6,500 m, while the Nepal Mountaineering Association is responsible for mountains that are known as Trekking Peaks.
+These peaks range in altitude from 5,800 m to 6,584 m, and call for climbing skills and climbing gear and should not be taken lightly despite the misleading title.
 Expeditions to peaks below 5800metres do not require climbing permits although they will require other forms of permits to enter specific regions.
-All expeditions are required to pay refundable garbage deposits while expeditions to peaks above 6500metres will also be required to employ a Liaison Officer.
-The best time for mountaineering expeditions is pre monsoon when the weather better, especially at altitude, although the visibility might be restricted with the pending monsoon conditions.
+All expeditions are required to pay refundable garbage deposits while expeditions to peaks above 6,500 m will also be required to employ a Liaison Officer.
+The best time for mountaineering expeditions is pre- monsoon when the weather is better, especially at altitude, although the visibility might be restricted with the pending monsoon conditions.
 Autumn is good for the slightly lower peaks, while winter is cold with short days and early spring might be subjected to seasonal snow storms.
-However, in these times of global warming and climate change the seasons are no longer as predictable as they use to be.
+However, in these times of global warming and climate change, the seasons are no longer as predictable as they used to be.

-Today in Nepal it is possible to book onto either a commercial expedition to attempt any of the larger mountains or to attempt a trekking peak with one of the many Nepalese Trekking Agents.
-If an independent expedition wishes to attempt any of the ‘legally’ open peaks then they should make themselves familiar with the appropriate policies and procedures legally required under the current Nepal Tourism Act (Provisions relating to Mountaineering).
+Today in Nepal it is possible to book onto either a commercial expedition to attempt any of the larger mountains or to attempt a trekking peak with one of the many Nepali trekking agents.
+If an independent expedition wishes to attempt any of the ‘legally’ open peaks then they should read the appropriate policies and procedures legally required under the current Nepal Tourism Act (Provisions relating to Mountaineering).